TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 >[!IMPORTANT]
 >It is important to note that a pair of residues can establish diverse types of interactions, and that a single residue is capable of engaging in interactions with multiple others.

-## Interaction region
+## A. Interaction regions

-All amino acid can be devided into two region: backbone and side chain.
+All amino acid can be devided into two region : backbone and side chain.
 It mean that any interaction can take place in this region, if the nature of the given interaction allows.
-As consequence it is possible to identify
+As consequence it is possible to identify :

 | Interaction region      | Description |
 | ----------------------- | ----------- |